 (b) Upon being informed of a request for termination of treatment, the home care provider shall promptly:

-(1) inform the client that the request will be made known to the physician or advanced practice registered nurse who ordered the client's treatment;
+(1) inform the client that the request will be made known to the physician, advanced practice registered nurse, or physician assistant who ordered the client's treatment;

-(2) inform the physician or advanced practice registered nurse of the client's request; and
+(2) inform the physician, advanced practice registered nurse, or physician assistant of the client's request; and

-(3) work with the client and the client's physician or advanced practice registered nurse to comply with the provisions of the Health Care Directive Act in chapter 145C.
+(3) work with the client and the client's physician, advanced practice registered nurse, or physician assistant to comply with the provisions of the Health Care Directive Act in chapter 145C.

 (c) This section does not require the home care provider to discontinue treatment, except as may be required by law or court order.